Invariance and naturality of knot lattice homology and homotopy: A Cubical Construction of Lattice Homology

 by

-This map is a bijection on the generating sets, and an inspection of the differential reveals it to be a chain map, so we will get desired map \(\varphi\) so long as equation (\ref{heightSum}) holds.
+This map is a bijection on the generating sets, and an inspection of the differential reveals it to be a chain map, so we will get desired map \(\varphi\) so long as the filtrations agree.
 This suggests a cellular homeomorphism \(\varphi^{\nat}\) which takes the points in \([K_1,E_1]\times [K_2,E_2]\) linearly to the corresponding point in \([(K_1,K_2),E_1\sqcup E_2]\).
+Now, we would like to check that this map preserves height functions, and in particular if \(h_{U,1}\) and \(h_{U,2}\) are the height functions for \((G_1,\tf_1)\) and \((G_2,\tf_2)\) respectively then,